macramole/p5StereoImage/README.md

 8. you can change you imagemap using Gimp or any other image software and the changes will be reflected as you save. pretty neat.

 # what is an image map
-a grayscale image from the same size as your source image. darker gray sections will move less than lighter gray. using HSV color encoding, I recommend to go from 50% of VALUE to 100% (white).
+a grayscale image with the same size as your source image. darker gray sections will move less than lighter gray. using HSV color encoding, I recommend to go from 50% of VALUE to 100% (white).

 # improvements
 right now it works somehow slow. there is a lot of room for improvement